sggts04/PuzzleDash/README.md

-# PuzzleDash Frontend
+# PuzzleDash

 Introducing PuzzleDash!
-A completely free alternative for playing Chess Puzzle Rush, a popular paid Chesscom feature where you are challenged to solve a series of chess puzzles with increasing difficulty in limited time.
+A completely free alternative for playing Chess Puzzle Rush, a popular paid Chess.com feature where you are challenged to solve a series of chess puzzles with increasing difficulty in limited time.

 Once over, you can also click on any puzzle from your last PuzzleDash, and analyze it through Lichess.